 A modern little place in the periphery of the calm district of Gracia, which Barcelona’s residents call the “pueblo” or “village” within the city.
 It’s a modern and popular place with tourists and locals.
 You’ll get a great choice of “more elaborate” tapas, with a world flair like the Tacos de bonito with curry vinaigrette, great patatas bravas and smoky eggplant cake with goat cheese drizzled with honey or the must try “triptych” which is a surprise three tapas served in conserves (their signature dish).
 A fun, young, modern place to try!

 Carrer Roger de Lluria, 6, Eixample

 A lovely old fashioned restaurant with succulent tapas and degustation plates (cheeses, sausages and cured meat).
 If you want to indulge in traditional tapas outside de “touristic districts” this is the place.
-The tapas to try in my opinion is the eggplant with goat cheese drizzled with honey and any of there delicious croquetas.
-Lovely and filled with character place!
+I highly recommend the eggplant with goat cheese, drizzled with honey and any of their delicious croquetas.
+Simply, a lovely place filled with character!